ministryofjustice/operations-engineering/README.md

 After you've made your changes, use `make check` to compile the site to HTML and validate the URLs.
 This ensures that all links are working correctly and that the site structure is maintained.

 We also provide a `tech-docs.yml` file located in the `config` directory.
-This file includes layout configuration options to customize the appearance of the documentation.
+This file includes layout configuration options to customise the appearance of the documentation.
 For more details about the configuration options available, check out the official guide [here](https://tdt-documentation.london.cloudapps.digital/configure_project/global_configuration/).

-Through the use of the Technical Documentation Template and GitHub Pages, we aim to provide well-organized, easily accessible, and up-to-date documentation for all users.
+Through the use of the Technical Documentation Template and GitHub Pages, we aim to provide well-organised, easily accessible, and up-to-date documentation for all users.

 ## Support